Hosting a Small Holiday Gathering

 - Set your playlist up ahead of time including old favorites that people will recognize right away.
 Leave the kid versions off of the list this time.

-Plan your menu.
+Plan your holiday menu.
 There are so many easy holiday dishes you can make that won’t be the cause of any holiday angst.
 For instance, a pot roast dinner is a comfort meal that is super easy to make, warms you right up, and is virtually fail proof.
+A Thanksgiving menu or a Christmas menu doesn’t need to be complicated.

 Too often we worry too much about everything being perfect.
 It doesn’t have to be.
 These people are your friends, and they have chosen to take a night out during a busy holiday season to celebrate the friendship you share.